 Grant supports initiative for at-risk youth

 VCU Health has partnered with the Richmond Police Department to spearhead RVA Alternative Pathways, a new initiative to prevent youth violence.
-The proposed program was recently awarded a grant of $250,000 from the Robins Foundation as the runner-up for the Lora M. and E. Claiborne Robins, Sr. Community Innovation Grant.
+The proposed program was recently chosen by the Robins Foundation as the runner-up for the Lora M. and E. Claiborne Robins, Sr. Community Innovation Grant.
+The foundation awarded the program a grant of $250,000 in support of the Make It Real Campaign for VCU.

 RVA Alternative Pathways seeks to build a communitywide network of people, programs and agencies committed to reaching at-risk youth before they enter the juvenile justice system or need VCU Health trauma care.
 The result will be a coalition of service providers who will develop, monitor and measure an extensive referral system to prevent youth violence.